AlGepe/OmniSnippets_JS/docs/generalTips/textStructure/editCalculatorText/description.rst

     :alt: shows the location of the calculator description, just below the main text box
     :align: center

     The calculator description text input box is after the main text input box and before the FAQ section.
+[SCREENSHOT NEEDS UPDATING!!!!!!!!!!!!!!!!]

 Each calculator must have a short description, which is shown to the user of the calculator **category page** when they hover their mouse over a calculator.